Should I choose solid or engineered hardwood floors ?

 It depends on the type of engineered floor.

 a.
 Slice/sawn cut products here in Whole Floors are built with exact the same wood as the one for solid wood products - we simply slice the board thinner to produce the engineered wear layer.
-So there is not a difference between the visual appearance of our solid or our engineered floors.
+So there is no difference between the visual appearance of our solid or our engineered floors.
 You can choose which structure is best for your environment without sacrificing the look you desire.

 b.
 Engineered wood floors with rotary cut wear layer which is peeled from the log will create a different appearance when compared to a solid product.